rhyven/ericlight.com/content/Food/dhal.md

 * 1/4 cup Green Lentils - rinsed
 * 3 cups water (not boiling, just room temp)

-Rinse the lentils, and then put them in a medium pot over medium heat with the water.
-Let them simmer while you carry on.
+After rinsing, put the lentils and water in a medium pot over medium heat.
+Let them simmer while you prep the rest.

 ### Step Two (the fry pan)